How much energy is needed to melt a cubic metre of snow?

 - Heat input from rain.
-This can be the single biggest factor in supplying the energy necessary to melt snow, at least in our part of the world, particularly around the shortest day when the sun’s input energy is quite weak, and daylight hours so short.
-But even this can be complex – if the snow is at zero degrees C already then the rain cools to freezing and this energy is use to melt the snow.
-If however the snow is still well below freezing, then when the rain falls, the rain will first freeze – but in doing so will release the latent heat of freezing which can be a very valuable extra energy input in warming up the rest of the snow pack!
+This can be the single biggest factor in supplying the energy necessary to melt snow, at least in our part of the world.
+Particularly around the shortest day when the sun’s input energy is quite weak, and daylight hours so short.
+But even this can be complex – if the snow is at zero degrees C already, then the rain cools to freezing, and this energy is use to melt the snow.
+If however, the snow is still well below freezing, then when the rain falls, the rain will first freeze.
+But in doing so, it will release the latent heat of freezing (this is the huge reverse energy release, which occurs as water freezes, as the opposite of the energy absorption which follows ice melting).
+This can be a very valuable extra energy input in warming up the rest of the snow pack!

 - Conductive exchange of heat with the ground.
 Heat usually transfers up into the snow pack from the ground below, assuming the ground isn’t colder than the snow which has fallen.
 But how quickly depends on temperature gradients, and also how good a conductor the ground is.
 So wooden steps, solid stone, or crushed slates of chippings all have different heat conductivity.

-Along with the forty five snowdrop varieties which are already “out” or “open” by the turn of the year here, the unsung stars of the winter garden, our Cyclamen coum have been just as delightful.
+Along with the forty five snowdrop varieties which are already “out”, or “open”, by the turn of the year here, the unsung stars of the winter garden, the Cyclamen coum, have been just as delightful.
 Every year they get better, and this year I’ve had a burst of energy digging up seedling tubers to pot on.

-With new areas of the Lower meadow copse available for planting up, they’re a perfect option, and although I’ve tried planting some directly in situ, the inevitable raking of the surface by blackbirds can disturb such tiny fragile tubers, so having thousands of seedlings clustered around the parent’s skirts where they will never thrive, lifting and nurturing seems a good option.
+With new areas of the lower meadow copse available for planting up, they’re a perfect option, and although I’ve tried planting some directly in situ, the inevitable raking of the surface by blackbirds can disturb such tiny fragile tubers, so having thousands of seedlings clustered around the parent’s skirts where they will never thrive, lifting and nurturing for a short time before re-planting, seems a good option.

-The coum flowers are less obviously shuttlecocked than their autumnal cousins, C. hederifolium, which are equally prolific and fecund.
-At least with the hederifolium, I no longer bother to hand pollinate the flowers, since for the last 2 years, probably since our hay meadows have become more floriferous and supportive of native bumble bees, I’ve noticed that Bombus pascuorum workers are regular, systematic visitors to the Cyclamen flowers in August to October.
+The C. coum flowers are less obviously shuttlecocked than their autumnal cousins, C. hederifolium, which are equally prolific and fecund.
+At least with the C. hederifolium, I no longer bother to hand pollinate the flowers, since for the last 2 years, (a key factor being our hay meadows have become more floriferous and supportive of native bumble bees), I’ve noticed that Bombus pascuorum workers are regular, systematic visitors to the Cyclamen flowers in August to October.

-Pig’s digestive systems are obviously well adapted to process them, since the raw tubers are toxic to people, causing violent diarrhoea, and potentially being fatal, thanks to their triterpene saponins.
-As little as 8 grams apparently being a lethal dose.
-Centuries ago Pliny the elder described how tuber extracts could be used to poison arrow tips, and fishermen in Sicily even used small doses in water to temporarily stun fish and make them easier to catch.
-Strangely however in some cultures in the Middle East, inquisitive folk evidently not deterred by such risks or stories discovered that roasting the tubers destroyed these toxins, and the tubers could then be enjoyed as a delicacy.
+Pig’s digestive systems are obviously well adapted to process them, since the raw tubers are toxic to people, causing violent diarrhoea, and are even potentially fatal, thanks to their triterpene saponins.
+As little as 8 grams being a lethal dose.
+Centuries ago, Pliny the elder described how tuber extracts could be used to poison arrow tips, and fishermen in Sicily even used small doses in water to temporarily stun fish and make them easier to catch.
+Strangely however, in some cultures in the Middle East, inquisitive folk evidently not deterred by such risks or stories, discovered that roasting the tubers destroyed these toxins, and the tubers could then be enjoyed as a delicacy.
 Some even make a tea from the delicate petals.
 Click here for more interesting background on the genus by Dennis Carey and Tony Avent..

-This was an attempt to remind visitors of a custom peculiar to Wales originally developed by squatters, particularly in the poor and remote areas of rural Wales, that if you could construct a basic house on common land with walls, roof, a window, door and hearth and get smoke emerging from a hearth within a day then you were able to claim the land for yourself as freehold.
-In addition some versions of the Ty Unnos legends claim that the house builder was then able to hurl an axe from the newly built property and lay claim to the land lying within the circumference of where the axe landed.
-Click here for more on Ty Unnos, though little of certainty relating to this practice seems easily accesible on line.
+This was an attempt to remind visitors of a custom peculiar to Wales.
+Originally developed by squatters, particularly in the poor and remote areas of rural Wales, the strategy was that if you could construct a basic house, on common land, with walls, roof, a window, door and hearth and get smoke emerging from a hearth within a day, then you were able to claim the land for yourself as freehold.
+In addition, some versions of the Ty Unnos early history, state that the house builder was then able to hurl an axe from the newly built property and lay claim to the land lying within the circumference of where the axe landed.
+Click here for more on Ty Unnos, though little of certainty relating to this practice seems easily accessible on line.